XhinLiang/xhinliang.com/resume/en-enhanced.md

 ### Skills {#skills}

 * Backend Deployment
-  : Proficient in backend deployment, familiar with operating system, RDBMS, distributed system and computer network.
+  : Proficient in backend deployment, familiar with the operating system, RDBMS, distributed system and computer network.

 * Frontend Deployment
   : Understand mobile and web development, mastered the ability to troubleshoot issues from interface to database.